Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Advantages of DNNs with Singularity

 The parameter configurations introduced in Corollary \ref{cor:compare} are classified into two cases, as illustrated in Figure \ref{fig:parameter}.
 First, the configuration for the sub-optimality of the linear estimators appears when $\alpha$ is relatively smaller than $\beta$.
 With a small $\alpha$, the rate $O(n^{\alpha/(\alpha + D-1)})$ in the minimax optimal rate dominates the generalization error, because it is more difficult to estimate the boundary of pieces than to estimate the function within the pieces.
 In this case, the linear estimators lose optimality, because their generalization error is sensitive to $\alpha$.
 The second case is that in which both $\alpha$ and $\beta$ are above certain thresholds.
 It is thought that the approximation of the singularity by the orthogonal bases has not been adapted to the higher smoothness of $f^*$.

-We add a further explanation for the limitations of the other estimators by describing the difficulty of shape fitting to the curve of singularities.
+We add a further explanation for the limitations of the other estimators by describing the difficulty of shape fitting to the hypersurface of singularities.
 The other estimators take the form of sums of (not necessarily orthogonal) basis functions, and each base has a (nearly) compact support.
-When the other methods approximate a function with the curve of singularities, they approximate the curve by fitting its support.
+When the other methods approximate a function with the hypersurface of singularities, they approximate the hypersurface by fitting its support.
 For example, consider the curvelet of which the basis function has an ellipsoid-shaped (nearly) compact support.
-The ellipsoid is fitted to the curve of the singularity with rotation, as illustrated in Figure \ref{fig:exp_compare}.
+The ellipsoid is fitted to the hypersurface of the singularity with rotation, as illustrated in Figure \ref{fig:exp_compare}.
 The number of bases determines the magnitude of the error.
-However, when the curve has higher-order smoothness, the fitting in the domain cannot adapt to the curve with optimality.
+However, when the hypersurface has higher-order smoothness, the fitting in the domain cannot adapt to the hypersurface with optimality.

-DNNs do not use shape fitting to the curve for singularity, but represent the curve using a composition of functions, as mentioned in Section \ref{sec:explain_dnn}.
-Therefore, even if the curve has larger smoothness, DNNs can handle this without losing efficiency.
+DNNs do not use shape fitting to the hypersurface for singularity, but represent the hypersurface using a composition of functions, as mentioned in Section \ref{sec:explain_dnn}.
+Therefore, even if the hypersurface has larger smoothness, DNNs can handle this without losing efficiency.

+\begin{remark}[Limitations of the advantage with learning algorithms] We also need to reiterate the limitations of these advantages we claim to have.
+Needless to say, our analysis is based on the setting that a global optimum of the loss minimization problem has been found in \eqref{opt:erm}.
+In other words, we only study the errors from an approximation power and a degree of freedom of DNN models, and ignore the errors from the training algorithm of DNNs in practical use.
+However, this algorithmic error requires a completely different analysis, and analyzing them all at the same time would be very difficult and not very meaningful.
+What we argue in this work is that DNNs can handle singularity more optimally than existing linear estimators, including those for singularity resolution, even if only in terms of approximation power and a degree of freedom derived error aspects. \end{remark}